Commissions

 ANAM Open Call Commissions 2020

-As part of the commissions they are building a new pocket park on the All Hallows Campus, creating an interactive visual art project and shooting a documentary about the lives of the people of DCU and its neighbourhoods during lockdown.
+The community engaged commissions resulted in building a new temporary pocket park on the All Hallows Campus with local primary school children; creating an interactive visual art and postcard project with DCU Staff and the wider north Dublin community and shooting a documentary about the lives of the people of DCU and it's neighbourhoods during lockdown.

 The Space That Is Us